-In the case of home ownership, housing for which the purchase price results in accommodation costs (inclusive of condominium fees) which do not exceed 30 percent of the gross annual income for households within the income range of 50 - 130% of median income for the Town of The Blue Mountains.
+In the case of home ownership, housing for which the purchase price results in annual accommodation costs which do not exceed 30% of the gross annual income for households within the income range of 50 - 130% of median income for the Town of The Blue Mountains.
 Annual household income information will be based upon the most recent Census of Canada statistics for the Town of The Blue Mountains and is updated at least every five years and may be updated more frequently in consultation with the Blue Mountains Attainable Housing Corporation.

-In the case of rental housing, housing which is provided defined as at least 20% below Area Median Rent, inclusive of condominium fees.
-Area Median Rent information will be based on the most recent Census of Canada statistics for the Town of The Blue Mountains and is updated at least every five years and may be updated more frequently in consultation with the Blue Mountains Attainable Housing Corporation.
+In the case of rental housing, housing which is provided defined as at least 20% below area median rent.
+Area median rent information will be based on the most recent Census of Canada statistics for the Town of The Blue Mountains and is updated at least every five years and may be updated more frequently in consultation with the Blue Mountains Attainable Housing Corporation.